 Chumba USA

-Previously known as Majaco Bicycles, Chumbo USA is located in Austin, Texas.
-Their mission is to provide you with the highest quality user experience beginning with precision made in USA fabrication and materials, through a friendly planning of your dream bike, to turning over the pedals for years to come.
+Previously known as Majaco Bicycles, Chumba USA is located in Austin, Texas.
+Their mission is to provide you with the highest quality user experience beginning with precision made in USA fabrication and materials, through friendly planning of your dream bike, to turning over the pedals for years to come.
 All of the company’s bikes are made in the

 Cinelli

-Cinelli is a small high-end bicycle and components factory founded by Cino Cinelli, a former pro rider between the Thirties and Forties, winner of three Giro d’Italia stages (1938, 1939), a Giro di Lombardia (1939) a Milano-Sanremo (1943) and many other races.
 In 1948 Cino decides to retire from pro cycling to found his own factory that will become a benchmark in the bicycle world.
-Someone may remember him as a rider, many others remember him as the father the first aluminum handlebars, the first seat with a plastic core, the first pedal straps, the first quick release pedals etc. Now the company is owned by Antonio Colombo, the son of A.L.
-Colombo, who involved in producing steel tubes (the famous Columbus tubes) for bicycles, cars (like Ferrari, Alfa Romeo, etc.), motorbikes (Moto Guzzi, etc.), aeroplanes (like Caproni, the very first plane to fly over Atlantic Ocean).
+Some may remember him as a rider, many others remember him as the father of the first aluminum handlebars, the first seat with a plastic core, the first pedal straps, the first quick-release pedals, etc.

 The company is based in Caleppio di Settala, Milan, Italy.